craftcms/docs/docs/5.x/development/twig.md

 ### Print Statements

 To output dynamic values, use a print statement.
-Print statements are opened and closed with `{{` and `}}` delimiters, respectively, can contain any valid Twig expression—so long as it produces something that can be treated as a [string](#strings).
+Print statements are opened and closed with `{{` and `}}` delimiters, respectively, and can contain any valid Twig expression—so long as it produces something that can be treated as a [string](#strings).

 ```twig
 <p>Hi, {{ currentUser.name }}</p>